opalapj/vcs-notes/git/notes/notes.md

 > Use `-f/--force` option to force operations like push amended commit or take
 > remote branch `n` commits back.

+By default, the git push command doesn’t transfer tags to remote servers.
+You will have to explicitly push tags to a shared server after you have created them.
+This process is just like sharing remote branches — you can run:

+    git push origin <tagname>
+    git push origin v1

 ## Pruning a remote

 If you want to delete local references to branches on remotes that have